Home | The Boat | First Mate | Admiral | Guestbook

 The price for a SATA drive case is less than $20 -- not expensive.
 Then, using a micro-USB to regular USB you will have essentially the entire computer in that one little case.
 She won't "lose her stuff" and it can be accessed or copied over to the new computer with relative ease.

-Side Note: Unfortunately there are times when the hard-drive fails, but often it's the motherboard (computer "guts" versus memory) that ceases to work.
-I'm presuming the hard-drive on the HP is fine.
-And so far (since my first computer in 1988, and later PCs starting in the early 90's) all my hard-drives are still functional and contain data I can access.
+Side Note: Unfortunately there are times when a hard-drive fails, but often it is the motherboard (computer "guts" versus data/memory) that ceases to function.
+I am hoping the hard-drive on the HP is fine.
+And so far almost all the hard-drives from my former computers are still functional and contain data I can access.

 One thing I liked about my Toshiba netbook (in addition to the fact that she draws just 15 watts) is that when I opened the box they have something called an OOB Experience.
 Out-Of-Box means that I have a USB flash drive with the entire computer as it came fresh and new.
 If (er, when?)
 I do something stupid, I can restore her to original and start fresh.